CLICK HERE TO VIEW PHOTOS FROM LAST YEAR'S TRIP TO IRELAND.

 - planning requirements for successful project implementation

-Dates: Class will be held Monday, May 26, 2014 through Thursday, May 29, 2014.
-Students will visit several pharma / bio / healthcare companies located in Dublin and Cork, and learn from guest speakers from within the European commercial and regulatory sectors.
+Dates: Class will be held Monday, May 25, 2015 through Thursday, May 28, 2015.
+Students will visit several pharma / bio / healthcare companies located in Dublin and the surrounding areas, and learn from guest speakers from within the European commercial and regulatory sectors.
 Industry visitors are welcome to join us.

 Who Is Eligible: ACE Center and Online Students who need to take MPE 720 – Global Corporate Strategy or who have not yet fulfilled their elective requirement.
 Students in our Certificate Program may also attend, as well as returning alumni.
 Visitors welcome.